dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Features
 ========

-SimpleDBM has the following features:
+SimpleDBM_ has the following features:

-- *Transactional* - SimpleDBM fully supports ACID transactions.
-A STEAL and NO-FORCE buffer mangement strategy is used for transactions which is optimum for performance.
+- *Transactional* - SimpleDBM_ fully supports ACID transactions.
+A STEAL and NO-FORCE buffer management strategy is used for transactions which is optimum for performance.
-- *Multi-threaded* - SimpleDBM is multi-threaded and supports concurrent reads and writes of data.
+- *Multi-threaded* - SimpleDBM_ is multi-threaded and supports concurrent reads and writes of data.
-- *Write Ahead Log* - SimpleDBM uses a write ahead log to ensure transaction recovery in the event of system crashes.
+- *Write Ahead Log* - SimpleDBM_ uses a write ahead log to ensure transaction recovery in the event of system crashes.
-- *Lock based concurrency* - SimpleDBM uses row-level shared, update and exclusive locks to manage concurrency.
+- *Lock based concurrency* - SimpleDBM_ uses row-level shared, update and exclusive locks to manage concurrency.
-- *Multiple Isolation Levels* - SimpleDBM supports read committed, repeatable read, and serializable isolation levels.
+- *Multiple Isolation Levels* - SimpleDBM_ supports read committed, repeatable read, and serializable isolation levels.
-- *B-Tree Indexes* - SimpleDBM implements B-plus Tree indexes, that fully support concurrent reads, inserts and deletes.
-SimpleDBM B-Trees continually rebalance themselves, and do not suffer from fragmentation.
+- *B-Tree Indexes* - SimpleDBM_ implements B-plus Tree indexes, that fully support concurrent reads, inserts and deletes.
+SimpleDBM_ B-Trees continually rebalance themselves, and do not suffer from fragmentation.
-- *Tables* - SimpleDBM supports tables, but for maximum flexibility, treats table rows as blobs of data.
+- *Tables* - SimpleDBM_ supports tables, but for maximum flexibility, treats table rows as blobs of data.
 Table rows can have any internal structure as you like, and can span multiple disk pages.
-- *Latches and Locks* - SimpleDBM uses latches for internal consistency, and locks for concurrency.
+- *Latches and Locks* - SimpleDBM_ uses latches for internal consistency, and locks for concurrency.
 Latches are more efficient locking mechanisms that do not suffer from deadlocks.
-- *Deadlock detection* - SimpleDBM has support for deadlock detection.
+- *Deadlock detection* - SimpleDBM_ has support for deadlock detection.
 A background thread periodically checks the lock table for deadlocks and aborts transactions to resolve deadlocks.

 Non-Features
 ------------
-- SimpleDBM is not an SQL engine.
+- SimpleDBM_ is not an SQL engine.
 - There is no support for distributed transactions (XA) yet.

 Status
 ------

-SimpleDBM is currently in early BETA and not suitable for Production use.
-Note that the simpleDBM API is under flux, and is likely to change until the final 1.0 release is available.
+SimpleDBM_ is currently in early BETA and not suitable for Production use.
+Note that the SimpleDBM_ API is under flux, and is likely to change until the final 1.0 release is available.

 The latest builds can be downloaded from: